radical-cybertools/radical.entk/doc/user_guide/getstarted.rst

 .. note:: This chapter assumes that you have successfully installed Ensemble MD, and also configured access to the resources you intent to use for the examples (see chapter :ref:`Installation`).

-You can download the complete code discussed in this section :download:`here <scripts/get_started.py>`.
+You can download the complete code discussed in this section :download:`here <scripts/get_started.py>` or find it in your virtualenv under ``share/radical.ensemblemd/user_guide/scripts``.

 Importing components from the Ensemble MD Module
 ===========================================================